Article

 9. AI artist

 The development of AI has opened a new door of opportunity for artists.
-Generative AI tools enable artists to pursue new creative expressions and more quickly produce aesthetic and thought-provoking works.
+Generative AI tools enable AI artists to pursue new creative expressions and quickly produce aesthetically pleasing and thought-provoking works.

-Some artists fully entrust their creative process to AI, while others simply use it as an aid or tool in the creative process.
+Some artists fully entrust their creative process to AI, while others simply use it as an aid or tool.
 A great example is Anna Ridler, who trains AI using her own paintings and drawings before producing new pictures of tulips.

 10. AI writer, editor, or fact-checker